SalmanAhmadi-Asl/Cross_Tensor_Completion/README.md

 # Cross_Tensor_Completion

 This is a reposity for tensor completion using cross tensor approximation algorithms.
-To run the codes, you need some function of the following toolboxes
+To run the codes, you need some functions of the following toolboxes

 https://github.com/canyilu/Tensor-tensor-product-toolbox